Making a personal injury claim

 - Keep a record of any care provided to you following the accident by family and friends or paid for care.
 Keep the record going over time as you recover.
 A timeline of how long the care was required and the kind of tasks performed is very helpful to prove aspects of the compensation amount.

-- Remember it’s always best to seek professional, specialist advice from a solicitors practice like Truth Legal before starting a claim.
+- Remember it’s always best to seek professional, specialist advice from a solicitor before starting a claim.
 They have specialist personal injury lawyers who will understand the nature of your claim and help you get the right amount of compensation.
-You can also find out more about our partnership with Truth Legal here.

 How can ONRECORD help with my personal injury claim?